 Donations to the PMAG site are appreciated ($5–10 for the booklet is suggested):

-You can download the booklet in PDF format (PDF–3.76 MB).
+You can download the booklet (PDF–3.76 MB).

 This publication was presented to Health Canada Expert Advisory Committee on the Vigilance of Health Products on December 9, 2008 for Psychiatric Medication Awareness Group.